dmd-program/dmd-100/projects/ritual/develop_prototype.md

    5. Build interactivity using InvisionApp's built-in hotspot and linking tools
    6.

+## Design Document

+Start your document with the following: "This is a prototype for an app that..."
+To complete the sentence, use your brainstorming ideas and storyboard.
+Describe the ritual in detail and how the prototype works?

 ## Steps to completion

 1. Create the prototype using the prototyping instructions